giani10/Embedded_ece/README.md

 data --> directory containing the information collected and proccessed for every instrument
+plots --> directory containing the plots created for every instrument
 okx_client --> executable in ARM architecture for running in the Raspberry Pi
 okx_client --> executable in x86_64 for local testing in my PC
 okx.c --> code written in C